-All of the atoms in a selection must belong to the same model object.
+All of the atoms in a selection must belong to the same Model object.
 Note that the selection is not a copy of the model atoms; if model atoms are changed, the atoms will also be moved in any selection that contains those atoms, and vice versa.

-To add objects to a selection, you can list them when you create the selection with the selection() constructor, add them to an existing selection with selection.add(), or combine selections with set operations (see above).
+To add objects to a selection, you can list them when you create the selection with the Selection() constructor, add them to an existing selection with Selection.add(), or combine selections with set operations (see above).

-See model.atoms, Sequence.residues, Sequence.chains, model.atom_range(), model.residue_range(), model.get_insertions(), model.get_deletions(), and model.loops() for valid objects (groups of atoms) to add to the selection.
-You can also add model objects and existing selection objects to a selection.
+See Model.atoms, Sequence.residues, Sequence.chains, Model.atom_range(), Model.residue_range(), Model.get_insertions(), Model.get_deletions(), and Model.loops() for valid objects (groups of atoms) to add to the selection.
+You can also add Model objects and existing Selection objects to a selection.
 (Adding a residue adds all atoms in that residue to the selection, adding a model adds all atoms in the model, and so on.)

-See also Point.select_sphere(), which creates a new selection object.
+See also Point.select_sphere(), which creates a new Selection object.

-Once you have a selection, it can be manipulated by standard Python set operations (above), by methods to add new atoms (selection.by_residue(), selection.select_sphere()), or by methods to exclude atom or residue types (selection.only_sidechain(), selection.only_mainchain(), selection.only_atom_types(), selection.only_residue_types(), selection.only_std_residues(), selection.only_no_topology(), selection.only_het_residues(), selection.only_water_residues(), selection.only_defined()).
+Once you have a selection, it can be manipulated by standard Python set operations (above), by methods to add new atoms (Selection.by_residue(), Selection.select_sphere()), or by methods to exclude atom or residue types (Selection.only_sidechain(), Selection.only_mainchain(), Selection.only_atom_types(), Selection.only_std_residues(), Selection.only_no_topology(), Selection.only_het_residues(), Selection.only_water_residues(), Selection.only_defined()).

-6.9.1 selection() - create a new selection
+6.9.1 Selection() - create a new selection